Le Gramme: the sense of detail in a silver bracelet

 • and 40 thousandths of silver.

 But why mix pure gold with other less precious metals?
 Is it to lower the price?
-Not so much...
-In jewelry, it is important not to use 100% pure gold (or rather 99.999% ), simply because it is too malleable and would deform at the slightest impact .
+Not really...
+In jewelry, it is important not to use 100% pure gold (or rather 99.999% ), simply because it is too malleable and would deform at the slightest shock .

-So I said!
-I find the Gramme red gold bracelets magnificent .
-The effect is even more unique on the pyramid guilloché ring.
-The appearance is really different, without being feminine.
+I was saying!
+I find the red gold bracelets from Gramme magnificent .
+The effect is even more unique on the pyramid guilloche ring.
+The look is really different, without being feminine.

 Timeless and atypical, it is matte red gold.
 Photo credit: Victoire Le Tarnec

-After their lines of bracelets and rings, working with gold and silver in several forms, I couldn't wait to see what they were going to release.
-And suddenly, I was surprised!
+After their lines of bracelets and rings, working gold and silver in several forms, I was impatient to see what they were going to release.
+And for once, I was surprised!

 A line of atypical accessories